Full-Duplex and Half-Duplex Explained

 Data transfer speed Slow Fast

-Waiting time The device must wait to send if another device is transmitting.
+Waiting time The device must wait before sending if another device is already transmitting.
 No waiting time.
 A device can send data at any time.

 Duplex on Cisco switches

-Nowadays, hubs and bridges are no longer used in computer networks.
+Hubs and bridges are outdated and no longer used in computer networks.
 Almost all modern computer networks use Ethernet switches.
-For backward compatibility, Cisco switches support both modes on per-port basis.
+For backward compatibility, Cisco switches support both modes on a per-port basis.
 The default mode is full duplex.
-If your network has only switches, you should run all switches on full duplex mode.
-If any switch port is connected to a hub or a bridge, the switch automatically changes duplex mode on that port to half-duplex.
+If your network has only switches, you should run all switches in default mode.
+A switch in default mode automatically adjusts duplex on all ports.
+If it detects a Hub connected to any of its ports, it automatically sets that port to half-duplex mode.

 ComputerNetworkingNotes CCNA Study Guide Full-Duplex and Half-Duplex Explained